• Mentoring

 • What can Cynthia do to prevent an emotional response from Rashmi that might derail her mentoring session?

-• What advice would you give Cynthia on balancing her wish to alert Futurpreneur Canada that the loan may be at risk with her need to preserve the trust in her mentoring relationship?
+• What advice would you give Cynthia on balancing her wish to alert Futurpreneur that the loan may be at risk with her need to preserve the trust in her mentoring relationship?

 • What are other early warning signs that mentors like Cynthia need to be alert for?
 What are the key things to remember when facing an early warning sign?